 The Legacy Tumor Bank also serves as the core facility for The t.r.e.v.a.
-Project, a statewide tumor banking project in collaboration with The Treva Hoffman Foundation and Lions Club International.
+Project, a statewide tumor banking project in collaboration with The Treva Hoffman Foundation and Lions Club of Oregon.

-Frequently Asked Questions on donating to the Legacy Tumor Bank
+Frequently asked questions on donating tumor tissue to the Legacy Tumor Bank

 What is tumor banking?

 Tumor banking is the storing of human tissue that has been removed during a medical procedure.
 This extra tissue is not needed for your diagnosis or treatment.
 With your written consent, this tissue is sent to the Tumor Bank, where it is frozen and stored.
 Scientists use tissues from this bank to find better ways to diagnose, prevent, and treat cancer in the future.
 Tissue donated to medical research is not used in either organ transplantation or blood transfusions.

 Will donating my tissue change my surgery or care?